DackJempsey/DackJempsey/README.md

 ## Hi
 This is DackJempsey's profile.
-Take a look around and let me know if you have any questions.
+Take a look around and let me know if you have any questions :smile:

 ### Currentl Learning
 Working on sharpening my Go programing skills.
 Be sure to check in for more repos.